latel/restart-language-server/README.md

 This extension contributes the following settings:

-* `okwang.restart-language-server.enable`: Enable/disable this extension.
+* `restart-language-server.enable`: Enable/disable this extension.
-* `okwang.restart-language-server.includes`: Watched files and directories.
+* `restart-language-server.includes`: Watched files and directories.